evan361425/flutter-spotlight-ant/README.md

 ### SpotlightContentLayoutConfig

-Configuration for the layout of content.
+Configuration for the layout of content, see [example](https://evan361425.github.io/flutter-spotlight-ant/alignment).

 | Name | Default | Desc. |
 | - | - | - |